Sialitech/label-siali/docs/source/guide/sdk.md

 - [Add predictions to an existing task](#Add-predictions-to-existing-tasks-with-the-Label-Studio-Python-SDK)
 - [Import pre-annotated tasks](#Import-pre-annotated-tasks-into-Label-Studio)

-### Add predictions to existing tasks with the Label Studio Python SDK
+### Add predictions to existing tasks with the Siali Label Python SDK

-You can add predictions to existing tasks in Label Studio in your Python script.
+You can add predictions to existing tasks in Siali Label in your Python script.

 For an existing simple image classification project, you can do the following to add predictions of "Dog" for image tasks that you retrieve:
 ```python